sageil/veterinary_assistant/README.md

 5. Navigate to the ***parent*** directory of where you cloned the repository. project directory in your terminal or command prompt.

 > [!IMPORTANT]
-> If you run the container in any directory besides the parent directory of where you cloned the repository, a new crewAi project with the name `veterinary_assistant` will be created.
+> If you run the container in any directory other than parent directory of where you cloned the repository, a new crewAi project with the name `veterinary_assistant` will be created.

 6. Run the following command to start the container
 ```bash
 docker container run -e P="veterinary_assistant" --network host -it --rm --mount type=bind,source="$(pwd)",target=/app sageil/crewai:latest bash
 ```
+7. Edit the project files using your favourite IDE or editor.
 ### Option 2: Running the application in Docker

 1. Start a container using